Iranian Drone Strikes Kuwaiti Oil Tanker at Dubai Port as Gulf Leaders Meet in Jeddah

 - Gaza: 3 Palestinians killed in airstrike: At least 3 killed in Israeli airstrike southeast of Gaza City (Wafa).

-- Attacks across Iran in past 24 hours: Strikes reported in Karaj, Shiraz, Qom, Abadan, and Tabriz in addition to Tehran.
+- Attacks across Iran in past 24 hours: Strikes reported in Karaj, Shiraz, Qom, Abadan, Isfahan, and Tabriz in addition to Tehran.

 Political Developments